wwwehr/nearai/docs/contributing.md

 You will need basic `git` proficiency to contribute to `nearai`.
 While `git` is not the easiest tool to use, it has the greatest manual.
 Type `git --help` in a shell and enjoy!
 If you prefer books, [Pro Git](https://git-scm.com/book/en/v2) is a very good reference.
+We also recommend asking any available AGI to help you with `git`.

 Follow the steps below to start contributing: